randoms7ring/stig-manager-with-evaluate-stig/README.md

 su - svc-keycloak
 ```

-Generate initial keystore, unsure if they is truely necessary, I think I had it running with it without it at some point but is in the Red Hat documentation.
+Generate initial keystore, unsure if they is truely necessary, I think I had it running with it without it at some point but this is in the Red Hat documentation.
 ```
 keytool -genkeypair -sigalg SHA512withRSA -keyalg RSA -storepass passwordpassword \
   -keystore /opt/kc/conf/server.keystore \